emlynoregan/sUTL-spec/README.md

 # sUTL-spec
-The specification for sUTL Universal Transform Language
+The specification for sUTL Universal Transform Language, v0.2

 sUTL is a Lisp dialect that is specified in and operates natively on MAS structures (Maps/Dicts, Arrays/Lists, Simple Types) in a host language.
 MAS structures are defined as exactly those which successfully serialise to JSON and deserialise from JSON, so JSON is a convenient way to think about MAS.
 However, it is important to remember that MAS is not JSON; it is the territory to JSON's map.